 - Use of video technology to enhance parent/staff communication

-For more detailed information regarding individual faculty member research interests and projects, please see UVa Neonatology RESEARCH PROJECTS_2017.
+For more detailed information regarding individual faculty member research interests and projects, please see this link for ongoing and possible projects.

-If you would like the UVA NICU’s participation in a clinical trial, please contact one of our Clinical Research Coordinator below.
+If you would like the UVA NICU’s participation in a clinical trial, please contact our Clinical Research Coordinator below.

 Several Neonatology faculty are involved in basic science research within the Child Health Research Center.
 Neonatology faculty are focused on the mechanisms of neuronal injury and repair in hypoxic-ischemic encephalopathy.
 Additional studies are investigating the effects of early-life seizures on neuronal activation in the mouse hippocampus.
 Fellows in the Division have also worked with investigators in the Divisions of Nephrology, Infectious Disease and Respiratory Medicine.